Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/linear-ds/slides/interfaces.md

 ## The Queue

-Pause the video and answer the following questions about our queue data structure:
+Pause the video and answer the following questions about our queue interface:

 - What **type of records** are we storing?
 - What **operations** do we need to support?